Taeyoung96/Rotation-operator-toy-example/README.md

 # Rotation operator toy example

-This simple project implements rotating a bunny point cloud by randomly generating a rotation angle and unit vector.
+This project implements rotating a point cloud by randomly generating a rotation angle and unit vector.
 I have implemented a rotation matrix and a quaternion, respectively, and visualized the results.

 ## Preliminary knowledge